About The Project

 What to Expect

 TheLloyd4U improvement projects are divided into two phases.
 Phase One extends from Rosenberger Avenue to Cross Pointe Boulevard.
-Traffic analysis and design concepts are underway on Phase One.
 Phase Two extends from Posey County Line Road to Rosenberger Avenue.
-Traffic analysis and preliminary design work for Phase Two is expected to begin in spring 2021.
+Traffic analysis and preliminary design work are underway.

 Phase One project letting is expected in fall 2023 with construction expected to begin in spring 2024.
 Phase Two project letting is expected in fall 2024 with construction expected to begin in spring 2025.
 Construction for each phase is expected to last about two years.